How to Apply?

 School of Social Welfare Advancement Review

-- Documented (50) hours of volunteer or paid work in a social service setting*
+- Documented (20) hours of volunteer or paid work experience in a social service setting

-- Submitted signed electronic copy of BSW Student Standards and Advancement Policies and Procedures, NASW Code of Ethics, the KU Code of Student Rights and Resposibilities.
-If you have questions about any of these, please contact the BSW Program Director at 785-864-4720.
+- Submitted electronic copy of the BSW Student Standards and Advancement Policies & Procedures, NASW Code of Ethics, and the KU Code of Student Rights & Responsibilities.

 If all of the above criteria are met, students are successfully advanced into 500 level coursework.